-Select ADC output data format by ADRFS
+Step 6 Select ADC output data format by ADRFS

-If ADC interrupt is used, the interrupt control registers must be correctly configured to ensure the A/D interrupt function is active.
-The master interrupt control bit, EMI, and the A/D converter interrupt bits, ADE, must both set high in advance.

-The A/D convert procedure can now be initialized by set START from low to high and then low again

-If ADC is under conversion, ADBZ=1.
+- Step 7 If ADC interrupt is used, the interrupt control registers must be correctly configured to ensure the A/D interrupt function is active.
+The master interrupt control bit, EMI, and the A/D converter - Step 8 The A/D convert procedure can now be initialized by set START from low to high and then low again - Step 9 If ADC is under conversion, ADBZ=1.
 After A/D conversion process is completed, the ADBZ flag will go low, and then output data can be read from SADOH and SADOL registers.
 If the ADC interrupt is enabled and the stack is not full, data can be acquired by interrupt service program.
 Another way to get the A/D output data is polling the ADBZ flag.